Peruvian Agrarian Reform: The Agrarian Reform by Juan Velasco Alvarado

 On 9 May 1972, Law Nº 19400 was promulgated, which dissolved the organizations of the hacendados: the National Agrarian Society (Sociedad Nacional Agraria, SNA), the Association of Stockbreeders (Asociación de Ganaderos) and the Association of Rice Producers (Asociación de Productores de Arroz).
 Instead, the organization of the beneficiaries of the agrarian reform, the National Agrarian Confederation of Peru (Confederación Nacional Agraria, CNA), was founded on 3 October 1974.
 The ascription of the former haciendas to cooperatives controlled by bureaucrats and engineers led to great dissatisfaction among the indigenous peasants and the traditional peasant communities who wanted to get back their lands taken from them by the hacendados.
 Land occupations of cooperative lands started as early as 1973 in the huge cooperative “Tupac Amaru II” also called Machu Asnu (“Old Donkey”) in Anta Province (department of Cuzco), formed out of 105 former haciendas expropriated between 1971 and 1973.
 The leadership of the cooperative did not even speak the language of the peasants, Cuzco Quechua.
 The land occupations were organized by the oppositional peasant organization CCP, which had already occupied lands in the 1960s.
 In the following years, the lands of the cooperative were distributed among the indigenous communities, and in 1980, it was dissolved.
 Other land occupations took place in the department of Apurimac where the authorities had not even started expropriations of landlords.

+During the Peruvian agrarian reform, Velasco made this unique statement:

+The hacendado class emerged during the Spanish conquest of the Inca Empire and persisted after Peruvian independence; this state of affairs doomed Peru to a crushing defeat against Chile in the War of the Pacific.
+Consequently, this reform was necessary to prevent "false Peruvians"—adherents of Mao Zedong’s or Stalin’s ideologies—from prevailing with their claims of improving the country.

+It is necessary to expel and destroy all foreign interference that seeks to destroy us—such as Hispanism, Christianity, Chileanism, imperialism, capitalism, communism, or others.